 No Impact.
 The Proposed Project is located within the City of Desert Hot Springs within an existing light industrial setting.
-The surrounding areas consist of vacant desert land and light industrial uses.
-The Proposed Project would not cause the loss of forest land or conversion of forest land and no mitigation measures are required.
+The surrounding areas consist of vacant desert land and light industrial.
+The Proposed Project would not cause the loss of forest land or conversion of forest land.